QZOFlameFE/FE2025_1st_repo_ByFlame/README.md

 #### Engineering analysis & final Selection
 <p> Although the Large Motor offers better torque performance (0.20 Nm compared to 0.08 Nm), it is worth noting that the Medium Motor was used in building the whole robot because of two critical reasons identified from our study:</p>
 <ul>
-   <li> <b> Efficiency of Space and Collision Prevention:</b> The large motor has a large casing, adding to the robot’s size.
+   <li> <b> Efficiency of Space and Collision Prevention:</b> <br> The large motor has a large casing, adding to the robot’s size.
 Due to the restrictions that prohibit collision with traffic pillars, which are painted red and green in the WRO 2026 contest, making the robot as small as possible was essential.
 The small size of the medium motor ensured that the robot would have a small footprint.</li>
-   <li> <b>Speed Performance:</b> The medium motor ensures 47% higher top speed operation than the large one (250 rpm vs. 170 rpm).
+   <li> <b>Speed Performance:</b> <br> The medium motor ensures 47% higher top speed operation than the large one (250 rpm vs. 170 rpm).
 It is crucial for winning time in the easy zones of the race track.</li>
 </ul>

 #### Mitigating the torque deficit via dual-motor coupling